 The design of a UWB dipole antenna with circular arms presented at ICU 2005 in Zurich has been modeled and simulated with CST MICROWAVE STUDIO® (CST MWS).
 The dipole has been chosen for its omnidirectional radiation pattern - a wide bandwidth is obtained by using circular arms.
 The special feeding removes any unwanted radiation pattern disturbances.

 The antenna was parametrically modeled and embedded in an open air environment using open boundary conditions.
 For the calculations, perfectly conducting material is assumed for all metal parts and a lossy dielectric of FR4 applied with a tangent-delta = 0.025 at 5 GHz using a Debye characteristic.
 A magnetic half symmetry condition along the elevation plane was used.
-The inital mesh was created using the default settings.
-Through the implementation of the PERFECT BOUNDARY APPROXIMATION (PBA)® technique in CST MWS, the initial mesh could be kept very coarse without neglecting any small details.
+The initial mesh was created using the default settings.
+Through the implementation of the PERFECT BOUNDARY APPROXIMATION® (PBA) technique in CST MWS, the initial mesh could be kept very coarse without neglecting any small details.

-CST MWS' time-domain solver is perfectly suited to this type of broadband analysis.
-The required run-time for the initial mesh was around 63 seconds on a 2 GHz laptop.
+The time-domain solver from CST MWS is perfectly suited to this type of broadband analysis.
 To gain confidence in the results, an adaptive mesh refinement simulation was performed to refine the mesh density at critical sections in the model.
 Within a few passes a broadband S-parameter deviation with a 2% tolerance was achieved.
-The runtime and S-parameter convergence versus passes is shown in Figure 3.
-The reflection coefficient, S11, for the various passes is given in Figure 4: the result is in good agreement with the simulation result of S11 given in .
+The reflection coefficient, S11, for the various passes is given in Figure 3: the result is in good agreement with the simulation result of S11 given in .

 The radiation pattern results were plotted in two planes: azimuth and elevation in polar plot form.
 The azimuth has an omnidirectional radiation pattern up to 6 GHz.
 For higher frequencies the difference between the minimum and maximum levels is greater than 3 dB.
 Figure 5 shows the co- and cross-components of the directivity in dB.